 Minnesota child support guidelines utilize the income-based formula to calculate child support.
 The guidelines consider several factors that affect child support, including: how many minor children are involved, each parent’s gross income, the number of non-joint children in either home, the cost of medical and dental insurance for your children, the cost of child care (if any) for your children, and the amount of parenting time for each parent (except now we count overnights instead of using parenting time ranges).
 In addition to child support, the income-based formula allocates a percentage of income for child support purposes (PICS) to be used when determining each parent’s portion of out-of-pocket costs for medical, dental, vision, orthodontia, etc. expenses.

 We work closely with you to help you understand how each of the guideline factors effect the formula for your situation.
 We feel it is most important that you have a clear understanding of what you will be either paying or receiving to care for your children.

-Contact our family law attorneys Martin & Wagner, P.A. by e-mail or call 763-425-6330 to schedule a free ½ hour consultation with an experienced Rogers, Minnesota, child support lawyer.
+Contact our family law attorneys at Martin & Wagner, P.A. by e-mail or call 763-425-6330 to schedule a free ½ hour consultation with an experienced Rogers, Minnesota, child support lawyer.

-From our Rogers law office, we provide legal representation to clients throughout the Greater Twin Cities area including, but not limited to, Albertville, Andover, Anoka, Buffalo, Elk River, Maple Grove, Minneapolis, Monticello, Ramsey, and St. Michael and other communities within Hennepin county, Stearns County, Wright County, Sherburne County, and Anoka County.
+From our Rogers law office, we provide legal representation to clients throughout the Greater Twin Cities area including, but not limited to, Albertville, Andover, Anoka, Buffalo, Elk River, Maple Grove, Minneapolis, Monticello, Ramsey, and St. Michael and other communities within Hennepin County, Stearns County, Wright County, Sherburne County, and Anoka County.